PIXISREPO/PIXIS-PROJECTS/VOLUMIO-LCD/README.md

 Volumio LCD
 Waiting for Playback

 Go to http://Pi-IP-address in the browser on your device.
-This is your Volumio 'Controller' and from it you can navigate the Volumio User Interface and select your preferred music source.
-You can also install the Volumio App on your smart phone and 'Control' the Pi Player from your phone App.
+This browser window is your Volumio 'Controller' and from it you can navigate the Volumio User Interface and select your preferred music source.
+You can also install the Volumio App on your smart phone and 'Control' the Pi Player from that App.

 A full description of what the wget command does is below.